How Much RAM Do You Really Need?

 What RAM does one need?

 We have been mostly talking about computers, but smartphones do require RAM as well.
-What we did not mention is that for mobile devices’ needs are usually lower, which is a result of better memory management in mobile operating systems.
+What we did not mention is that for mobile devices, needs are usually lower, which is a result of better memory management in mobile operating systems.

 Here’s a quick smartphone guide:

-iPhones: They usually require less RAM, which iOS provides, which in turn makes a 6GB iPhone outperform a 12GB Android in day to day use.
+iPhones: They usually require less RAM, which iOS provides, which in turn makes a 6GB iPhone outperform a 12GB Android in day-to-day use.

 Signs You Need More RAM

 Not sure of the RAM you need?
-See if your computer is showing these signs:.
+See if your computer is showing these signs:

 1. Sluggish Performance: Particularly when switching between programs.